Mayureshatre/Web-Development/README.md

 ## 📝 Learning Highlights

-- **DOM Manipulation:** extensive practice with both Vanilla JS and jQuery.
+- **Responsive Design:** Using CSS Grid and Flexbox for gallery and menu layouts.
-- **State Management:** Using `localStorage` to persist data without a backend.
+- **DOM Manipulation:** Handling real-time image errors using JavaScript event listeners.
-- **Responsive Design:** Creating layouts that work on mobile and desktop using Flexbox and Grid.
+- **State Management:** Using `localStorage` (in Payroll App) to persist data without a backend.
-- **UI/UX:** Implementing Dark Mode and interactive dashboards.
+- **UI/UX:** Designing custom scrollbars and implementing smooth scrolling navigation.

 ## 📫 Connect with Me